Oenologist: Leonidas Nassiakos

 Grape Variety: Moschofilero 100%

-Vineyard: Selected low yielding vineyards, at an altitude of 650 m. on the slopes of Zevgolatio, in the region of Mantinia.
+Vineyards: Mantinia, selected low yielding vineyards, at an altitude of 650 m. on the slopes of Zevgolatio

-Microclimate: Harsh winters and cool summer nights, due to high altitude, allow grapes to ripen slowly reaching perfect maturation, retaining acidity and fully developing the distinctive flavours and aromas of this pink skinned grape variety.
+Microclimate: Low temperatures and snow fall during the winter, cool nights during the summer combined with the high altitude contribute to the slow ripening of the grapes.
+That results perfect maturation, crisp acidity and fully developed the distinctive flavours and aromas of this pink skinned grape variety.

 Average Production: 140.000 bottles

 Tasting notes: Light yellow-green colour with grey hues.
 The wine reveals elegant aromas reminiscent of roses, lemon and white flowers.
 Medium to full bodied, refreshing taste, balanced palate with crispy and long aftertaste due to its pleasant acidity.